F3-Nation/f3-nation-slack-bot/README.md

 To get started, use the `/f3-nation-settings` command to start setting your schedule and preferences.

-# Slack App Configuration
+# Calendar

-F3 Nation has a number of region-configurable settings.
-To access and set these, use the `/f3-nation-settings` command.
-TBD docs link
+To set your schedule, use the calendar menu in `/f3-nation-settings`.
+Once your schedule is up, you can visit the calendar by using the `/calendar` command.

 # Contributing